-Defined by catchy, hard-hitting riffs, along with Mags' wailing vocals, it’s evident that Stone Nobles have taken tremendous influence from the great rock era of the 1970’s.
+Defined by catchy, hard-hitting riffs, along with Reign's wailing vocals, it’s evident that Stone Nobles have taken tremendous influence from the great musical era of the 1970’s.
 Aside from their cover of The Neighborhoods’ Pure and Easy (July 2020), the Nobles have released three original songs over the course of their inaugural year.
-The group's greatest success to date is their second single, Child of the Night (March 2019), which has amassed over 240 thousand streams and counting on Spotify.
+The group's greatest success to date is their second single, Child of the Night (March 2019), which has amassed over 265 thousand streams on Spotify.
 Sandwiched between their initial release, Magnetic Woman (September 2019), and Steele's debut in Plaything (December 2020), Child has received its most recent attention in the form of a live music video, released by the quartet on Christmas of 2020.

 The Nobles released a grimy new demo, Zombie Lullaby, on July 23, 2021.
 This track marks the building blocks of their first full length EP, due to release in the Fall of 2022.

 Stone Nobles music can be found on all major streaming platforms.
 Pre-save their new EP, The Rider, now.